Changing Your Child Support Court Order

-You can try to change a court's order of support by filing a Motion for Adjustment of Child Support or a Petition for Modification of Child Support.
+You can try to change a court's order of support by filing a Motion for Adjustment of Child Support or a Petition to Modify Child Support Order.
 We discuss which method to use in Question 10 below.

-If you decide after reading this publication that you want to try to change your support order, use one of our do-it-yourself packets listed at the end of this publication.
-Or check with your County Court Clerk or Family Law Facilitator (if your county has one) to see if your county has the packet you want.
+If you decide after reading this publication to try to change your support order, use one of our do-it-yourself packets listed at the end of this publication.
+Or ask your county court clerk or family law facilitator (if your county has one) if your county has its own packet.
 Local packets may be easier to use.
-They include needed local forms and procedures.
+They have needed local forms and procedures.

 Our web site at www.washingtonlawhelp.org has a complete list of our family law packets.
 Or, if you are low-income, call CLEAR at 1-888-201-1014.

 It is money a parent pays to someone taking care of the children (usually, the other parent) to help support the children.
 You usually must pay monthly.
 The amount is based on the Washington State Support Schedule.
 It considers

 the children's needs

 both parents' income

 A parent has a legal duty to help support his/her children.
 A step-parent has a legal duty to help support his/her stepchildren until